sylvainhalle/AntRun/Readme.md

 The unit test report (in HTML format) is available in the `test/junit` folder (which will be created if it does not exist).
 The code coverage report is available in the `test/coverage` folder.

+### download-deps

+Downloads all the JAR dependencies declared in `config.xml`, and required to correctly build the project.
+The JAR files are extracted and placed in the `dep` folder.
+When compiling (with the `compile` task), the compiler is instructed to include these JARs in its classpath.
+Depending on the setting specified in `config.xml`, these JARs are also bundled in the output JAR file of the `jar` task.

+### download-rt6

+Downloads the bootstrap classpath (`rt.jar`) for Java 6, and places it in the project's root folder.
+See [cross-compiling]{#xcompile}.

 Continuous integration                                               {#ci}
 ----------------------